 Implications for Addiction Treatment

 If the drug is tested further and has positive outcomes in human trials, it could prevent stress-related relapse altogether.
 As one of the most common reasons for relapse, this could be an invaluable tool for rehab centers all across the country.
-It’s important to note that it wouldn’t be a “cure” in any sense of the word, but it would help users stay abstinent long enough for psychological treatment to have an effect.
+It is important to note that it would not be a “cure” in any sense of the word, but it would help users stay abstinent long enough for psychological treatment to have an effect.
 For that reason, this could become a landmark piece of research in substance abuse treatment.
+Contact The Right Step at 713.528.3709 if you or a loved one need help with drug abuse.
+We are here to help.